Naturalclar/dotfiles/docs/note.md

 `K` - show signature help. similar to hovering code in vscode `dt:` - delete up till the next `:` excluding `:` `df:` - delete up till the next `:` including `:`
+`%` - move to matching bracket/parenthesis

+### Select multiple lines

+`Ctrl + V` to enter visual block mode
+Select lines you want to edit
+`Shidt + I` to enter insert mode
+Enter text you want to insert in the first line
+Press `esc` to apply changes to all lines

 ### Vim Visible Multi